TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Space/Index.rst

          5 \| 5

    Comment
-         "before \| after"
+         "space before \| space after"

-         Used for content and sets space "before \| after".
+         Used for content and sets the according number of pixels space "before \| after".